 FAFSA is a lengthy form, and can be a confusing one — but if you’ve done enough prep work, it may be easier than you think!

-To complete the FAFSA, you will need your FSA ID — which acts as your signature, and most importantly, records of income earned in the year prior to when you will start school.
+To complete the FAFSA, you will need your FSA ID — which acts as your signature, and most importantly, records of income earned in an earlier tax year.

 Once you’ve assembled all the necessary materials, filling out the FAFSA should be a fairly simple task.